berko228/react-node-test/README.md

 # Test

-1. Display time zone on top bar.
+1. Display time zone on top bar. - DONE
-2. When create new Employee, display form validation message(under each field) instead of alert if some fields are empty
+2. When create new Employee, display form validation message(under each field) instead of alert if some fields are empty - DONE
-3. Add client button and modal.
+3. Add client button and modal. - DONE
-4. Add client edit feature.
+4. Add client edit feature. - DONE

 ## Required:
  Node.js 18+